I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Defences Against Body Snatching

 Back in the graveyards, people started to worry about whether or not Uncle Arthur was enjoying an undisturbed repose or had been whisked off to some ghastly vivisectionist fate.
-This particularly disturbed the relatives who believed that a spiritual resurrection, not one aided by pick and shovel, required that the body be intact.
+This particularly disturbed the relatives who believed that a spiritual resurrection, not one aided by a pick and shovel, required that the body be intact.

 Some folks started guarding the grave of the departed until the loved one was thought to have passed its best before date.
 Watch towers and houses were built where people could shelter while protecting the graves from the predations of grave robbers.

 The mortsafe (above) was developed in the early 19th century.
 It was a heavy iron and stone cage that was lowered over the coffin.
 This was a defence available only to the rich, as was the building of mausoleums.

 Then, there were those who used explosives.
 Some coffins were booby-trapped with guns and others with gunpowder.
 As Ms. Montillo tells it, relatives thought, “It was better to have a corpse that was violated in that fashion than to have a corpse that was cut in pieces.”

 There was also the added benefit of dealing a deadly blow to the resurrection men, and the University of Aberdeen says several ended their careers this way.

 For those that survived the explosions of booby-trapped graves, the end, at least in the United Kingdom, came in 1832.
 That’s when the Anatomy Bill was passed by Parliament and entered into law.